Amazon launches a subscription prescription drug service

 The company said the flat fee could cover a list of medications like the antibiotic amoxicillin and the anti-inflammatory drug naproxen.

 Sildenafil also made the list.
-It’s used to treat erectile dysfunction under the brand name Viagra and also treats a form of high blood pressure.
+It’s used to treat erectile dysfunction under the brand name Viagra and also treats high blood pressure.

 Amazon sells a range of generic drugs through its pharmacy service.
-Some already cost as low as $1 for a 30-day supply, so the benefit of this new program will vary by customer.
+Some already cost as little as $1 for a 30-day supply, so the benefit of this new program will vary by customer.

 She noted that the program is limited to Amazon Prime customers.
 Other options like the Mark Cuban CostPlus Drug Co. sell more generic drugs, many for under $5.